 Surplus property which may be of value to another campus department may be transferred to that department using the Inventory Action Form.
-Once both departments have signed this form, it should be submitted to Libby Rush.
-If the item is an asset, Libby will send back a final form that has been signed by her indicating that the transfer is complete in the Fixed Asset system.
+After both departments have signed this form, it should be submitted to the Surplus Property email account.
+Both departments will be contacted within 48 hours to arrange pickup and delivery of the item.

 Trade-In of Equipment

 Some equipment, such as office machines, may have a trade-in value towards the purchase of new or replacement equipment.
 When equipment is used for trade-in, the responsible department must get prior written approval from the Surplus Property Office before completing a Purchase Order for the new equipment.